 Is our Property Values Roller Coaster Headed Back Down?

 I spoke today with a good friend and local appraiser here in St George.
 We talked about the market in Southern Utah and what he’s seeing in terms of Property Values in the area.
-He mentioned that across the board he’s seen a substantial drop in sales in the area and an increase in Real Estate Inventory.
+He mentioned that across the board he’s seen a substantial drop in sales and an increase in Real Estate Inventory.

-But don’t go running for the hills just yet, I’m not implying Property Values are going to crash and neither is anyone else I’ve spoken with.
+But don’t go running for the hills just yet.
+I’m not implying Property Values are going to crash and neither is anyone else I’ve spoken with.
 However, it seems to be widely accepted in the real estate community that we’ve reached the peak of the current market and we will likely see property values begin to level off and even head back down.

-- Suppressed demand – the graph below shows new Housing Units in the U.S. from 2000 to 2015.
+The graph below shows new Housing Units in the U.S. from 2000 to 2015.
 From 2000 to 2006 we averaged roughly 1.5mm new homes per year.
 The consistency showing in the graph would argue this was pretty close to normal demand.
 After the crash in 2008 new housing units fell to between 500k and 800k per year from 2009 until 2015.
-Since 2015 we’ve seen a big surge in new housing units once again but this demand isn’t a result of speculation as it was in 2006.
+Since 2015 we’ve seen a big surge in new housing units but this demand isn’t a result of speculation as it was in 2006.
 More likely this demand was a result of the suppressed demand we’ve had from significant underbuilding from 2009 to 2015.
 Once the economy returned to normal, new home buyers could come back out of their parent’s basements to buy their own home which is likely what pushed demand up.

 What does this mean for you?: